 You may also find helpful information in our related articles on California Gun Laws, Penal Code 12021 PC Felon with a Firearm, Penal Code 25850 PC Carrying a Loaded Firearm in a Public Place, Penal Code 12025 PC Carrying a Concealed Weapon, Penal Code 12280 PC California Assault Weapons, Possession of Dirks and Daggers, and California Legal Defenses.

 Additionally, our Las Vegas Nevada criminal defense attorneys represent clients accused of violating Nevada's firearm laws.
-For more information, we invite you to contact our local attorneys at one of our Nevada law offices, located in Reno and Las Vegas.62
+For more information, we invite you to contact our local attorneys at one of our Nevada law offices, located in Reno and Las Vegas.
+Learn more about Nevada sentencing enhancements.62

 1 Our Los Angeles criminal defense attorneys have local law offices in Beverly Hills, Burbank, Glendale, Lancaster, Long Beach, Los Angeles, Pasadena, Pomona, Torrance, Van Nuys, West Covina, and Whittier.

 2 California Penal Code 1170.1(a)-- Except as otherwise provided by law, and subject to Section 654, when any person is convicted of two or more felonies, whether in the same proceeding or court or in different proceedings or courts, and whether by judgment rendered by the same or by a different court, and a consecutive term of imprisonment is imposed under Sections 669 and 1170, the aggregate term of imprisonment for all these convictions shall be the sum of the principal term, the subordinate term, and any additional term imposed for applicable enhancements for prior convictions, prior prison terms, and Section 12022.1